dkornai/TE_datasim/README.md

 `MVJointProcessSimulator` implements `n_dim` independent channels of the bivariate linear Gaussian system, allowing for the simulation of vector valued time series data.
 Transfer entropy scales linearly with `n_dim`.

 The data can also be concatenated with a further `n_redundant_dim` of i.i.d. noise, which, should leave the true TE unchanged.

+to use, import via `from te_datasim.lineargaussian import MVLinearGaussianSimulator`.

 -----